New Media Communications (NMC)

 Examines common ways media is used to deceive, and how media scholars and creators can avoid falling prey to spinners, platformed prevaricators, and purveyors of "fake news" using knowledge of production techniques, logic, and other skills.

 Emphasizes theory and philosophy of public relations, and applications of theory through specific tools and techniques.
-Analyze current events from public relations perspective.
-Systematically develops public relations plan through research, planning, communication, and evaluation processes.
+Analyzes current events from a public relations perspective.
+Systematically develops a public relations plan through research, planning, communication, and evaluation processes.
 CROSSLISTED as COMM 342/NMC 342.

 Equivalent to: COMM 342